 What happens in this step?
 We wait until the end to add the oysters because they cook quickly.
 We have built a creamy broth with great oyster flavor and not the whole oysters will round out the recipe.

-16) Continue to simmer for about 5 minutes.
-Oysters cook quickly so, for best results, don't go much longer than that.
+- Continue to simmer for about 5 minutes.
+Oysters cook quickly.
+For best results, don't go much longer than that.
 Stir well and taste for seasoning.
 Add kosher salt and black pepper and Tabasco hot sauce, if needed.

 Serving Suggestions

-Sprinkle some parsley, chives, or green onions on top and serve this Oyster Soup immediately.
-This makes a great starter or first course, but is also rich and hearty enough to be th main dish.
-Always have some crispy French bread and a delicious Sensation Salad to go along with it!
+Sprinkle parsley, chives, or green onions on top.
+Serve this Oyster Soup immediately.
+This makes a great starter or first course but is also rich and hearty enough to be the main dish.
+Always have some crispy French bread and a delicious Sensation Salad or a Green Salad with Creole Vinaigrette to go along with it!

 Sign up for my email notifications of new recipes and posts right HERE.

-Othe popular Gumbos, Soups and Bisques from Sweet Daddy D:
+Other popular Gumbos, Soups, and Bisques from Sweet Daddy D:

 Here are more wonderful Oyster Recipes from Sweet Daddy D: